NLeSC/XAI/Software/lrp_toolbox-1.2.0/README.md

 Make sure to at least skim through the installation scripts!
 For more details and instructions please refer to [the manual](https://github.com/sebastian-lapuschkin/lrp_toolbox/blob/master/doc/manual/manual.pdf).

+#### Note (ER, 24.07.2018): Following the above installation instructions might cause the error "TyprError: 'numpy.float64' object cannot be interpreted as an index.".
+The solution is to install a newer version of numpy:
+    sudo pip install -U numpy==1.11.0 and then run the installation script.

 ### The LRP Toolbox Paper

 When using (any part) of this toolbox, please cite [our paper](http://jmlr.org/papers/volume17/15-618/15-618.pdf)